Screenshot 2024-03-15 at 2.32.09 PM.png

 Two mountain rescue organizations—one near Seattle, Washington, the other in Tyrol, Austria—are linked by a surprising connection.
 Take a journey with historian Mark S. Weiner from America to Austria and back again as he considers the origins and meaning of their work.
 Both groups have grown from a strong sense of place ... because before you can save a stranger, you first must love your home.

 Look out for us on your local PBS station!
 We are thrilled that the 56-minute cut of “The Volunteers: Mountain Rescue Brings Us Home” is distributed to PBS by the National Educational Telecommunications Association (NETA) for both broadcast and streaming.
-Check local listings especially in August and September.
 Thanks to those stations that have already broadcast our film—and which do so much for American culture and the arts.
-And three cheers for our fabulous European distributors, Panthera Entertainment and RANFILM!
-An extended, 86-minute cut of “The Volunteers: Mountain Rescue Brings Us Home” will be streaming soon on Amazon Prime Video, and a 106-minute director’s cut is available on request.
+This 56-minute cut of our film is also available with subtitles in Spanish and Chinese.

 Read about our screening at the Austrian Embassy.